How to Structure Your Math IA Format

 You may also include any personalised problem statements and explain how you aim to achieve a solid investigation on the topic.

-For more info on how to write the exploration, check out our complete Math IA Guide!
+For more info on how to write the exploration, check out our complete Math IA Guide.

-Maths IA investigation:
+Math IA investigation:

 As with all assessments, you also need to include a solid conclusion that summarises the research and work you’ve done.

 Importantly, make sure to also discuss some of the challenges in your IA and what you would/could explore with more time and more words.

 Finally, zoom out and think about the further implications of your study.

 Did your learning affect your life in any way, or how might it affect the lives of others?
 How has your involvement allowed you to reflect on different mathematics topics?